22 Derivatives

 \[ \frac{f(g(x+h)) - f(g(x))}{h} = \frac{f(g(x+h)) - f(g(x))}{g(x+h) - g(x)} \cdot \frac{g(x+h) - g(x)}{h}. \]

-The left hand side will converge to the derivative of \(u(x)\) or \([f(g(x))]'\).
+The left-hand side will converge to the derivative of \(u(x)\) or \([f(g(x))]'\).

-The right most part of the right side would have a limit \(g'(x)\), were we to let \(h\) go to \(0\).
+The right-most part of the right-hand side would have a limit \(g'(x)\), were we to let \(h\) go to \(0\).

-It isn’t obvious, but the left part of the right side has the limit \(f'(g(x))\).
+It isn’t obvious, but the left part of the right-hand side has the limit \(f'(g(x))\).
 This would be clear if only \(g(x+h) = g(x) + h\), for then the expression would be exactly the limit expression with \(c=g(x)\).
 But, alas, except to some hopeful students and some special cases, it is definitely not the case in general that \(g(x+h) = g(x) + h\) - that right parentheses actually means something.
 However, it is nearly the case that \(g(x+h) = g(x) + kh\) for some \(k\) and this can be used to formulate a proof (one of the two detailed here and here).

 Combined, we would end up with: